nazmulb/cucumber/README.md

 Gherkin is a simple syntax for natural language tests, and Cucumber is a testing framework for behavior driven development that can execute them.

+## What is the advantages of Cucumber?

+- It is helpful to involve business stakeholders who can't easily read code.
+- Cucumber Testing focuses on end-user experience.
+- Style of writing tests allow for easier reuse of code in the tests.
+- Quick and easy set up and execution.
+- Efficient tool for testing.

 ## What is the concept of features, scenarios and steps?

 In a Gherkin defined test, you have the concept of *features* and *scenarios*.
 These are analogous to test suites and test cases in other testing frameworks, allowing for a clean way to structure your tests.